mochi-hpc/benvolio/doc/MPICH.md

 - set the environment variable BV_STATEFILE to point to the server statefile.

 - if you want extra information about benvolio behavior, set the BV_SHOW_STATS

+- benvolio is not a true file system, so ROMIO automagic file system detection will not work.
+Instead, you will have to prefix file names with 'benvolio:'.